> Car Care

 , see the illustration.
 A top strut mount connects the strut to the vehicle's body or frame.

 Strut mount in a MacPherson strut.

 In many cars, you can see the front top strut mounts under the hood (see photo below).
 Shock absorber mounts serve the same purpose, scroll down to read more about them.

 Strut mounts have multiple roles: First, they have to keep struts firmly in place and absorb some of the shocks from road bumps.

-Second, they have to provide a good sound insulation, or the road noises and vibrations will travel from the struts through the vehicle's body and into the cabin.
+Third, strut mounts have to provide good sound insulation, or the road noises and vibrations will travel from the struts through the vehicle's body and into the cabin.
 For this reason, strut mounts have a rubber cushion, so there is no metal to metal contact between the strut and the body.

 Strut mounts don't need any maintenance.
 They don't need to be replaced unless they are worn out or there is some other problem with them.

 There are several reasons why strut mounts may need to be replaced.
 The most common is when a worn out strut mount produces a clunking or rattling noise.